dpp98/Chemotrack--data-analysis-software/README.md

 The repository consists of the following files:

 (i) Imagej bubble tracking plug-in.zip: This contains the plugin for performing the segmentation and tracking of the raw microscopy images to obtain the csv files.
-This was developed by Dr. Luke Tweedy.
+This was developed by Dr. Luke Tweedy (Cancer Research UK, Beatson).

-(ii) analysis_cei_theta.py: This code processes the csv files to obtain CEI values.
+(ii) analysis_cei_theta.py: This code processes the csv files to compute chemotactic efficiency index (CEI) from the cell tracks.

-(iii) half_violin_atm.py: This code generates the half-violin plots.
+(iii) half_violin_atm.py: This code generates the half-violin plots for CEI.